Get,

 Emotional stress can increase acid production in the stomach, aggravating gastroesophageal reflux disease (GERD).
 In people with GERD, the lower esophageal sphincter muscle (which acts as a door between the stomach and the esophagus) doesn’t work properly stress can increase the heartburn.

-The food we eat travels from our mouth to stomach via food pipe or oesophagus.
+The food we eat travels from our mouth to the stomach via food pipe or esophagus.
 The gastric acid produced in your stomach helps in the digestion of food.

 Common symptoms of acidity include –